 How to get a job: your step-by-step road map to get hired

 Welcome to the Employed Historian!
-Years ago I faced the same problem that every liberal arts graduate faces: How to get a job with so little experience?
+A few years ago I faced the same problem that every humanities and liberal arts graduate faces: How to get a job with so little experience?

 This road map breaks the vicious cycle of “no experience, no job.”
 It’s the process I wish I’d had in my time of need.